 Valtrex is an antiviral medication used to manage outbreaks of herpes.
 Its active ingredient is valaciclovir.
 It’s usually swallowed as a pill and it works by stopping the virus from copying itself, slowing its spread through the skin cells and helping the immune system to clear the infection faster.
 It can be taken daily to help prevent outbreaks from occurring.

 You can order valacyclovir directly from us.
 There’s no need to wait for a doctor’s appointment, all you need to do is start an online consultation with us and let us know your medical history and symptoms.
 If approved, you’ll receive a treatment plan from our doctors within 2 hours and your genital herpes medication will be shipped for free to your door.
 It’s as simple as that.

 Yes.
 Genital herpes treatments from FROM MARS will be shipped discreetly.

 How do our genital herpes treatments work?

-FROM MARS is a registered UK pharmacy, so you can order genital herpes medication from us online if approved by our doctors.
-Valaciclovir is the active ingredient in Valtrex, an antiviral medication formulated to treat herpes simplex infections.
-FROM MARS provides valaciclovir as a daily suppressive treatment for patients who have already been diagnosed with herpes, to help lessen the frequency of outbreaks and reduce the risk of transmitting the virus.
+You can order genital herpes medication from us online if approved by our doctors.
+Valacyclovir is the active ingredient in Valtrex, an antiviral medication formulated to treat herpes simplex infections.
+FROM MARS provides valacyclovir as a daily preventative treatment for patients who have already been diagnosed with herpes, to help lessen the frequency of outbreaks and reduce the risk of transmitting the virus.
 Any accompanying symptoms such as pain or itching should also be reduced.
-Valaciclovir won’t completely cure herpes infections, as there is no known cure, but they’re a medically proven way to manage outbreaks.
+Valacyclovir won’t completely cure herpes infections, as there is no known cure, but they’re a medically proven way to manage outbreaks.